Skip to navigation Skip to content

 Masters by course work

-Some Masters by coursework programs at government supported universities are approved courses for YA, Austudy and PES.
-See the Resources page for further information about approval of these Masters courses.
 For ABSTUDY and ABSTUDY PES, all accredited Masters and Doctoral courses (that are not excluded course for ABSTUDY purposes) are approved courses.

-Master Level course
+Master or Doctorate Level course

 Masters degree and Doctoral level courses are normally approved for ABSTUDY and ABSTUDY PES if they appear in the university's handbook.
 Only where the Masters or Doctoral course is an excluded course would it not be approved for ABSTUDY.